armadaproject/armada/docs/production-install.md

 You can provide these with each invocation of `armadactl`, however this can be tiresome.

-Instead you can try one of the options below:
+Instead you can try one of the options below.

+For server with Open Id authentication config file is required.

 #### Config file